sahiljuneja/Udacity-SDCND-Term-1/Term-1/P4-Advanced-Lane-Lines/README.md

 This helped me focus on different colorspaces quickly and identify the threshold ranges as well.
 Based on this, and thanks to discussions with Justin Heaton [a fellow student in the ND], I ended up focusing on the S Channel of HLS, the L channel of LUV, and the B channel of LAB.
 Eventually I dropped the S channel of HLS (another suggestion thanks to Justin) since it was not robust to the shadows in certain parts of the video.
 The `color_threshold` function in `Code Cell 4` of the notebook implements the above and outputs a thresholded binary image.
+This function is called in the `thresholded_img()` function in `Code Cell 6`.

 | Colorspace      | Channel   | Thresholds	 |
 |:---------------:|:---------:| :-----------:|